laixintao/iredis/iredis/data/commands/restore.md

 If `ttl` is 0 the key is created without any expire, otherwise the specified expire time (in milliseconds) is set.

 If the `ABSTTL` modifier was used, `ttl` should represent an absolute [Unix timestamp][hewowu] (in milliseconds) in which the key will expire.
-(Redis 5.0 or greater).

 [hewowu]: http://en.wikipedia.org/wiki/Unix_time

 For eviction purposes, you may use the `IDLETIME` or `FREQ` modifiers.
-See `OBJECT` for more information (Redis 5.0 or greater).
+See `OBJECT` for more information.

-`RESTORE` will return a "Target key name is busy" error when `key` already exists unless you use the `REPLACE` modifier (Redis 3.0 or greater).
+`!RESTORE` will return a "Target key name is busy" error when `key` already exists unless you use the `REPLACE` modifier.

-`RESTORE` checks the RDB version and data checksum.
+`!RESTORE` checks the RDB version and data checksum.
 If they don't match an error is returned.

 @return